mm80843/T3.5/docs/RiskMitigation/PBN__Mitigation_2305.md

 # __Dynamic botanical air filtration system__

+## Property: has_MitigationSource

+* [Characterization and performance evaluation of a full-scale activated carbon-based dynamic botanical air filtration system for improving indoor air quality](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_71.md)

+## Risks possibly mitigated by this Mitigation

 ## Property: has_MitigationPrinciple

 Adsorbing, absorbing, and degrading VOCs using activated carbon, water, and microorganisms in the roots of plants

-## Property: has_MitigationSource

-* [Characterization and performance evaluation of a full-scale activated carbon-based dynamic botanical air filtration system for improving indoor air quality](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_71.md)

 ## This Mitigation is enabled by the following technologies